jeremycl01/CS362-W2019/projects/layje/README.md

-This is my assignment-4 submission!
+This is my assignment-5 submission!

-run:

-	make randomtestresults

-to compile and run all random tests and gcov and produce output reports.